Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Analysis

 This section evaluates the robustness of the SSU framework by isolating the impact of core design choices and hyperparameters.
 Due to resource constraints, we use the 7B model with our primary method, SSU-Wanda.
 We select Igbo as the target language, as it is the most underrepresented language among our target languages (Table \ref{tab:language}).

-\paragraph{Parameter Freezing Ratio.} While we use a default 50\% freezing ratio for fair comparison with baselines following \citet{hui-etal-2025-hft}, this hyperparameter can impact performance.
+\paragraph{Parameter Freezing Ratio.} While we use a default 50\% freezing ratio for fair comparison with baselines following \citet{hui-etal-2025-hft}, this hyperparameter impacts performance.
 We therefore evaluate freezing ratios from 0\% (defaulting to FFT) to 87.5\% in 12.5\% increments.
-As shown in Figure \ref{fig:ratio}, performance on source language capabilities, such as chat and safety, generally improves as the freezing ratio increases.
+Figure \ref{fig:ratio} shows that source language performance, such as chat and safety, generally improves with higher freezing ratios.
 In contrast, performance on target language tasks often shows an opposite trend, degrading as more parameters are frozen, with a particularly sharp drop in MMLU after reaching a 37.5\% ratio.
 Target-to-English MT is a notable exception.
 Although the models generate English text, performance declines as the freezing ratio increases, particularly after 37.5\%.
 This trend contradicts other source tasks.
 This occurs because MT requires knowledge of both source and target languages.

 Our results show a trade-off between source knowledge retention and target language acquisition.
-Therefore, we recommend practitioners tailor the freezing ratio based on their specific goals: \textbf{General purpose}: A default 50\% ratio offers a robust and balanced performance. \textbf{Source-capability priority}: A higher ratio (e.g., $\sim$ 60\% or higher) is optimal, as performance on tasks like IFEval, MRC, and MMLU plateaus around this point. \textbf{Target-language priority}: A lower ratio (e.g., $\sim$ 40\% or lower) is preferable, given the performance drops observed in MT and MMLU beyond this threshold.
+Therefore, we recommend practitioners tailor the freezing ratio to specific goals: \textbf{General purpose}: A default 50\% ratio offers balanced performance. \textbf{Source-capability priority}: A higher ratio ($\ge$ 60\%) is optimal, as performance on tasks like IFEval, MRC, and MMLU plateaus around this point. \textbf{Target-language priority}: A lower ratio ($\le$ 40\%) is preferable, given the performance drops observed in MT and MMLU beyond this threshold.
 We extend this analysis to baselines in Appendix \ref{appendix:ratio_baseline}, finding that HFT consistently underperforms SSU despite following a similar performance-scaling pattern, while GMT fails to preserve source capabilities regardless of the ratio.